Skip to main content

 A team built a real app with AI.
 It worked.
 Underneath, it was 58,000 lines and weeks from a risky go-live.

-A food producer's own team built a working operational app with AI: procurement, stock and traceability.
 The business logic was sound.
-Underneath, it was a 58,000-line monolith with critical security holes and no tests, weeks from go-live.
-We ran a Claude Code audit, closed the security exposure in week one, and set out a secure, modular rebuild plus an AI development setup the team keeps building on.
+Underneath it was a monolith with critical security holes and no tests.
+We closed the security exposure in week one, then set out a secure modular rebuild and an AI development setup the team keeps building on.

 Book a case walkthrough